 Jordan Harbinger: [00:13:18] You know I have to say, and this is not speaking of looking bad, but it does come across that way.
-When I go on shows like Adam Carolla and Dr. Drew, I am so envious because they will — it’s not that they haven’t put in any work.
-Of course they have.
-But when I look at the amount and the notes that they have for that show, they are not sitting there going, “Oh, we can’t release this.
+When I go on shows like Adam Carolla and Dr. Drew, I am so envious because they will -- It's not that they haven't put in any work.
+Of course, they have but when I look at the amount and the notes that they have for that show, they are not sitting there going, “Oh, we can't release this.
 Oh, edit that out.
-I shouldn’t have said that.”
-They’re not doing any of that and it’s because they come from radio where you couldn’t really edit anyway and they’ve just kind of got it down.
+I shouldn't have said that.”
+They're not doing any of that and it's because they come from radio where you couldn't really edit anyway and they've just kind of got it down.
 This will get edited and scrubbed and re-edited.
-Now I’m not going to move things around — producer Jason is not going to do that, rather — but they’re going to cut out all the noise if I go [sniff] — well, they’re going to leave that one in, but they would normally cut that out.
-And if there’s weird mouth noise — because when you listen to — sorry, Tim — but you listen to Tim Ferriss and somebody, not him, but one of his guests, would be like [loud mouth noises], and it’s like, okay, I’m not here for the ASMR.
-They’ll remove that.
-And I like that but I am so envious —
+Now, I'm not going to move things around and producer Jason is not going to do that rather, but they're going to cut out all the noise if I go -- well, they're going to leave that one in, but they would normally cut that out.
+And if there's weird mouth noise because when you listened to -- sorry Tim -- but you listened to Tim Ferriss and that somebody, not him, but one of his guests would be like, and it's like, okay, I'm not here for the ASMR.
+They'll remove that.
+And I like that but I am so envious --

 Neil Pasricha: [00:14:16] What’s ASMR?

 Jordan Harbinger: [00:14:17] Oh, you never heard of ASMR?